-By Cassie Jewell, LPC, LSATP
+By Cassie Jewell, M.Ed., LPC, LSATP

 Without delving too deep into my past, I will tell you that my late teens and early to mid 20’s were not the best of times.
 They were dark.
 Lonely.
 Depressing.
 I was living a life of chaos and hopelessness.
 At one point, I didn’t think I was going to survive; I gave up on having a future.
 And I was strangely okay with it.

 My turning point was a spiritual awakening of sorts.
 A near-death experience led to a realization that I didn’t want to die; and it was either die or change my life.
 I picked change.

 Having not a single shred of self-esteem, I went to see a counselor.
 She created a safe space and then uplifted me, making me feel worthwhile.
 She normalized what I was going through; I felt less alone.
 She affirmed me for positive choices I made.
 She initiated the mending of my fragile self.
 I gradually gained confidence, not only in myself, but in the idea that I could live a better life.